NOW IN STOCK @ OUR US DISTRIBUTOR, AVSCIENCE.COM!

 In addition to the max sized roll of 118" x 310" (XXL), 78" x 118" cutouts are available of the PRO version.
 For the new TextileShield protected versions, in addition to the 118" x 310" and 78" x 118" cutouts a ned "mid-size" of 110" x 196" is available.

 NOW PATENTED!
-The unique technique used to produce the UltraWeave V6 has now been approved by the US Patent and Trademark office.
-This allows us to pour even more resources into this great line of products!
+The unique technique used to produce the UltraWeave V5 and V6 has now been approved by both the US Patent and Trademark office as well as the European Patent Office, EPO.
+This allows us to pour even more resources into this great line of products, while you can rest assured that the product you are considering is truly unique and the result of more than ten years of extensive research and development.

 -NEW!- TEXTILESHIELD VERSIONS NOW AVAILABLE!